AlexBishopCode/60-MINUTE-SOHO/README.md

 The target audience for 60 Minute Soho includes:

 - Tourists visiting Soho/London.
-- People looking for a daytime activities.
+- People looking for daytime activities.
 - People interested in art, culture and history.
-- People from all countries and all languages.
+- People from all countries and people who speak different languages.

 The user goals include: